-While moving to Myanmar may not be for the faint of heart, expats moving to the country will find that the hospitality of the Burmese people more than makes up for the lack of modern conveniences.
+While moving to Myanmar may not be for the faint of heart, you will find that the hospitality of the Burmese people more than makes up for the lack of modern conveniences.

 Living in Myanmar as an expat

 After more than 40 years of being closed off from the world due to ongoing conflict and military rule, Myanmar remains largely undeveloped.
-The country is one of the region's poorest, and almost 70 percent of its population still lives in rural areas.
-That said, Myanmar is continually developing and is currently a recognised emerging market that is attracting foreign investors in droves.
+The country is one of the region’s poorest, and almost 70 percent of its population still lives in rural areas.
+Since the military coup in February 2021, the junta has been conducting violence against civilians while facing widespread armed resistance, and the military junta controls less than half the country’s territory.
+These conditions have made Myanmar an extremely challenging destination for expats, with most international organisations and businesses significantly reducing their presence.

-In Myanmar’s lush central basin is the country’s newly built modern capital, Naypyitaw, which serves as the administrative centre.
-Expats working in diplomatic and humanitarian roles are likely to be stationed here.
-Thanks to the discovery of natural gas and petroleum, expats with engineering, commerce and management experience have the opportunity to work in some of Myanmar’s most lucrative industries.
+In Myanmar’s lush central basin is the country’s newly built modern capital, Nay Pyi Taw, which serves as the administrative centre.
+Expats in diplomatic and humanitarian roles are likely to be stationed here, although numbers have greatly decreased since 2021.
+Thanks to the discovery of natural gas and petroleum, those with engineering, commerce and management experience previously had opportunities to work in some of Myanmar’s most lucrative industries, although the current political situation has severely limited such opportunities.

 As one of Southeast Asia’s largest countries, Myanmar’s sheer area could come as a shock to expats from smaller countries.
 As a result, travelling times can be long and with a fairly extensive yet inadequate public transport network, most expats choose to fly across the country or hire a car and a driver.